A Walk of Wonder, Whimsy and Witnessing

 What we’ll do

-We'll move slowly through some of De Pijp's quieter streets, pausing at five stops - each chosen for what it holds, and what it might reflect back to you.
+We'll move slowly as a group through some of De Pijp's quieter streets, pausing at five stops - each chosen for what it holds, and what it might reflect back to you.

 Why it works